lihini223/NSBM-APP/README.md

 - Create a database with the name nsbmappdb.
 - Import the given .sql file (nsbmappdb.sql) using XAMPP/phpmyadmin or any other sql database management tool to the created nsbmappdb database.
 - Build and run the application.
+- Have fun using the NSBM Student Portal.